 So there you have it.
-You are now you in the know.
-Although we are a unique breed, stagers share the same bottom line which is to help you sell your home quickly and for top dollar.
-If you are selling a home, contact me so we can get started today!
+You are now in the know.
+Although we are a unique breed, stagers share the same goal which is to help you sell your home quickly and for top-dollar.
+If you are selling a home, contact me so we can start enhancing right away.

 According to a 2018 HSR survey, 85% of the homes sold for 6-25% more than unstaged ho